shirhen194/ChatApp/README.md

-chat app for Advanced Programming 2 course
+Chat app for Advanced Programming 2 course Instructions (to see all example conversations):
+username: Shir1
+password: a123